Fluid-Glass-Jamming Rheology of Soft Active Brownian Particles: Abstract

 \section{Abstract}

-We study the shear rheology of a binary mixture of soft Active Brownian Particles, from the fluid to the disordered solid regime.
+We numerically study the shear rheology of a binary mixture of soft Active Brownian Particles, from the fluid to the disordered solid regime.
 At low shear rates, we find a Newtonian regime, where a Green-Kubo relation with an effective temperature provides the linear viscosity.
-It is followed by a shear-thinning regime at larger shear rates.
-A solid regime at high densities is signalled by the emergence of a finite yield stress.
-We construct a ``fluid-glass-jamming'' phase diagram, in which the temperature axis is replaced by activity.
-Although activity, like temperature, increases the amount of fluctuations in the system, it plays a different role, as it changes the exponent characterizing the decay of the diffusivity close to the glass transition and the shape of the yield stress surface.
+It is followed by a shear-thinning regime at high shear rates.
+At high densities, solidification is signalled by the emergence of a finite yield stress.
+We construct a ``fluid-glass-jamming'' phase diagram with activity replacing temperature.
+While both parameters gauge fluctuations, activity also changes the exponent characterizing the decay of the diffusivity close to the glass transition and the shape of the yield stress surface.
 The dense disordered active solid appears to be mostly dominated by athermal jamming rather than glass rheology.

-Ensembles of repulsive particles commonly undergo a phase transition from a fluid to a solid state.
-If the tendency to crystallize is frustrated (e.g. by size polydispersity), the system exhibits a glass transition to a disordered solid \cite{pusey1986phase-behaviour-of-concentrated-suspensions, mewis2011colloidal-suspension-rheology}.
-Solidity can also emerge upon compression in athermal systems of non-Brownian particles, such as foams or grains: The so-called jamming transition \cite{nagel2010jamming-transition-and-marginally-jammed-solid}.
-Both transitions share the existence of a critical density beyond which solidity emerges, characterized by a dramatic slowing down of the dynamics and the emergence of a yield stress \cite{berthier2011theoretical, bonn2017yield-stress-materials}: Thus a unified picture in terms of a ``jamming'' phase diagram was proposed \cite{liu1998jamming-is-not-just-cool-any-more, trappe2001jamming-phase-diagram-for-attractive-particles}.
-The yield stress surface has since been quantified with the help of idealized particle models and rheological experiments \cite{ciamarra2010recent-results-on-the-jamming-phase-diagram, liu2011universal-jamming-phase-diagram-in-the-hard-sphere-limit, ikeda2012unified, ikeda2013disentangling-glass-and-jamming}, helping to decipher the mechanisms responsible for the emergence of rigidity in diverse soft materials \cite{bonn2017yield-stress-materials}.
+Ensembles of repulsive particles commonly undergo a phase transition from a fluid to a solid state upon compression.
+If the tendency to crystallize is frustrated (e.g. by size polydispersity), thermal systems exhibit a glass transition to a disordered solid \cite{pusey1986phase-behaviour-of-concentrated-suspensions, mewis2011colloidal-suspension-rheology}.
+Solidity can also emerge upon compression in athermal particle systems, such as foams or grains: the so-called jamming transition \cite{nagel2010jamming-transition-and-marginally-jammed-solid}.
+Both transitions share the existence of a critical density beyond which a yield stress emerges, heralded by a dramatic slowing down of the dynamics \cite{berthier2011theoretical, bonn2017yield-stress-materials}.
+Accordingly, a unified picture in terms of a ``jamming'' phase diagram was proposed \cite{liu1998jamming-is-not-just-cool-any-more, trappe2001jamming-phase-diagram-for-attractive-particles}.
+The yield stress surface has since been quantified with the help of idealized particle models and rheological experiments \cite{ciamarra2010recent-results-on-the-jamming-phase-diagram, liu2011universal-jamming-phase-diagram-in-the-hard-sphere-limit, ikeda2012unified, ikeda2013disentangling-glass-and-jamming}, helping to decipher and classify the mechanisms responsible for the emergence of rigidity in diverse soft materials \cite{bonn2017yield-stress-materials}.